Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-The above argument contradicts \hyperref[x:principle:prin_minimal]{Principle~{\xreffont\ref{x:principle:prin_minimal}}}.
+The above argument contradicts \hyperref[prin_minimal_unitary]{Principle~{\xreffont\ref{prin_minimal_unitary}}}.
 The gaps between neighboring zeros of random unitary polynomials can be arbitrarily small.
 That is, arbitrarily close Lehmer pairs exist for random unitary polynomials: the normalized nearest-neighbor spacing is supported on all of \(\oointerval{0}{\infty}\).
-Furthermore, the calculations of Odlyzko~\hyperlink{x:biblio:Odl}{[{\xreffont 68}]} and subsequent computations indicate that the distribution of small gaps between zeros of the \(\zeta\)-function closely match the (suitably scaled) distribution of small gaps between random unitary eigenvalues.
-Thus, the data on Lehmer pairs support the connection between \(\zeta\)-zeros and the \(\GUE\).
-But by \hyperref[x:principle:prin_minimal]{Principle~{\xreffont\ref{x:principle:prin_minimal}}} the data provide no reason to doubt RH. \begin{paragraphs}{Other ways in which RH is barely true.}{g:paragraphs:idp51986880} There are other ways in which RH is ``barely true''.
+Furthermore, the calculations of Odlyzko~\hyperlink{Odl}{[{\xreffont 88}]} and subsequent computations indicate that the distribution of small gaps between zeros of the \(\zeta\)-function closely match the (suitably scaled) distribution of small gaps between random unitary eigenvalues.
+Thus, the data on Lehmer pairs support the connection between \(\zeta\)-zeros and the \(\GUE\) (or equivalently the \(\CUE\) because the connection only concerns leading-order behavior).
+But by \hyperref[prin_minimal_unitary]{Principle~{\xreffont\ref{prin_minimal_unitary}}} the data provide no reason to doubt RH. \begin{paragraphs}{Other ways in which RH is barely true.}{rhissues_Z-3-8} There are other ways in which RH is ``barely true''.
 The function \(Z(t) + \delta\) has complex zeros for any nonzero (positive or negative) \(\delta\in \mathbb R\), and the reason has nothing to do with Lehmer pairs.
-Carrier waves (the small values, not the large values, see \hyperref[x:subsection:wave_intuition]{Subsection~{\xreffont\ref{x:subsection:wave_intuition}}}) cause \(Z(t)\) to stay small on intervals containing many zeros, without those zeros being close together.
+Carrier waves (the small values, not the large values, see \hyperref[wave_intuition]{Subsection~{\xreffont\ref{wave_intuition}}}) cause \(Z(t)\) to stay small on intervals containing many zeros, without those zeros being close together.
 Thus, for any \(\delta \gt 0\) there will exist intervals \(I\) containing arbitrarily many zeros such that \(\abs{Z(t)} \lt \delta\) on \(I\).
-Therefore \(Z(t)+\delta\) and \(Z(t)-\delta\) will have many positive local minima (respectively, negative local maxima) on \(I\), and so will have many pairs of non-real zeros.
+Therefore \(Z(t)+\delta\) and \(Z(t)-\delta\) will have many positive local minima (respectively, negative local maxima) on \(I\), and thus will have many pairs of non-real zeros.